Ahead of the 2022 BPS year, make sure you take the time to check what BPS entitlements you currently hold and what you might need for 2022.

 While doing this, it is the ideal time to double check that all your personal details are up to date.
 This helps ensure that the RPA can make prompt contact with you, in the event of any queries.

 It is important to note that any leased entitlements will automatically return to the lessor at the end of the lease period.

-The lessor can notify RPA if they wish to end the lease early or extend the lease, this can be done by letter or email.
+The lessor can notify the RPA if they wish to end the lease early or extend the lease.
+This can be done by letter or email.

 The lessee is only able to end the lease early, which can be done by notifying RPA by letter or email.